ggrangia/Intro_GraphQL_Labcamp_Front/README.md

 npm run dev

 **IMPORTANT NOTE**
-There is a vulnerability in webpack-dev-server verison 2.
+There is a vulnerability in webpack-dev-server version 2.